 Why do children need CPR training?
 There are many things an adult should be aware of, and CPR, or cardiopulmonary resuscitation, is one of them.
 In fact, it has been found that an average of 13 years old is taught CPR procedures in high school or at the gym, while many adults remain sadly unaware of how to administer it.

 CPR is a lifesaving skill, not just for child care providers and healthcare workers.
 Anyone can learn it.
 CPR classes can give children the information and the skills they need to help children and infants during cardiac emergencies.
 Whether you choose in-person, blended learning, or online courses, CPR classes can give children the most up-to-date information that’s engaging and compelling, preparing them for the moments that matter.
-Here are 4 reasons why young children are now becoming more active in learning CPR.

-1. CPR training is compulsory in many states
+1. CPR Training is Compulsory in Many States:

 In many states in the United States of America, it has been made compulsory for children to learn CPR techniques at the high school level so that by the time they graduate, they are well equipped with the skills to save a life should the need ever arise.
 However, adults fall into the category of people who are more likely to require CPR.
 This is because adults are at a higher risk of heart attack than younger children still in high school.